Board and Staff:

 Ellen Krause-Grosman is the Executive Director of ESD Global.
 Her background includes more than 20 years of consulting and management experience with the senior leadership teams of non-profit and for-profit organizations including in the areas of operations and finance.
 Ellen specializes in helping organizations develop new programs and realize their vision by aligning resources and focusing on key goals.
 Ellen studies martial arts and self-defense and has taught self-defense classes.
 She is a graduate of the Harvard Graduate School of Education, the College of The University of Chicago, the Bentley University Executive Women’s Leadership program and has studied non-profit management at the Tufts University UEP program and social entrepreneurship at Greyston Enterprises.

-Beth Capotosto is the Program Manager for ESD Global and an ESD Global Instructor Training Alumni.
-She is a Shodan in the art of Shaolin Kempo Karate and is an enthusiastic martial arts instructor at her Dojo in Somerville, MA.
+Beth Capotosto is the Program Director for ESD Global, an ESD Global Instructor Training Alumni and Master Instructor.
+She is a Shodan in the art of Shaolin Kempo Karate and is an enthusiastic martial arts instructor at her local Dojo.
 As an educator she has taught for over 20 years and in 2011, decided to focus her teaching exclusively in the martial arts and Empowerment Self-Defense.
 When not at ESD Global, Beth works as an Empowerment Self-Defense Consultant in the Greater Boston area through her program Tenacity: Women’s Self-Defense.

 In addition to receiving Empowerment Self-Defense training through ESD Global, she actively trains each year with the National Women’s Martial Arts Federation (NWMAF) for Martial Arts and Empowerment Self-Defense certification.
 She holds memberships with both NWMAF and the Association of Women Martial Arts Instructors (AWMAI).